Careers in a Police Department

 Police officers put their lives on the line every day as they protect the public from crime.
 Officers patrol areas by car, motorcycle, horseback, or on foot.
 They issue traffic citations, direct traffic for special events, and deal with traffic signal malfunctions and accidents.
 They're typically the first responders when a crime occurs on the street.
 They assist other personnel in casework and write reports.

 Police detectives are sworn peace officers who investigate crimes with the goal of handing cases over to prosecutors.
-Detectives piece together a probable version of events leading to and following the commission of a crime using physical and testimonial evidence.
+Detectives use physical and testimonial evidence to piece together a probable version of events leading to and following the commission of a crime.
 Like most other jobs in law enforcement, a detective's job can be highly dangerous at times.

-Crime scene investigators are uniformed officers who identify, collect, process and protect evidence.
+Crime scene investigators are uniformed officers who identify, collect, process, and protect evidence.
 They may witness some gruesome sights when they're called to a crime scene.
 They assist detectives in analyzing the evidence.
-They reduce the risk that criminal defense attorneys can get a judge to throw out evidence by protecting it to ensure that a documented chain of custody exists.
+By ensuring that a documented chain of evidence custody exists, they reduce the risk that criminal defense attorneys can get a judge to throw out evidence.

 Evidence technicians are civilian employees who have expertise in preserving and interpreting evidence provided to them by detectives and investigators.
 They often work in labs with scientific tools and techniques but will occasionally appear at crime scenes as well.
-They participate in solving crimes without the necessity of carrying a gun, tracking down evidence, or making an arrest.
+They participate in solving crimes without having to carry a gun, track down evidence, or make arrests.
+This may make an appealing choice for those who want to be involved in law enforcement without being on the front lines.

-Victim advocates help crime victims cope with the trauma of what happened to them.
+Victim advocates help crime victims cope with trauma.
 They help them navigate the criminal justice system.
 Advocates are liaisons between victims and the criminal courts.
 They attend court with victims, help them file paperwork, and arrange for necessary services.
-After a trial, they keep victims up to date with what's happening with the convicted criminal, such as upcoming parole hearings or appeals.
+After a trial, they keep victims up to date with important events related to the convicted criminal, such as upcoming parole hearings or appeals.

 School Resource Officer